 Yes.
-You may use a feature in the Library Catalog to renew the materials you have checked out from Skillman and Kirby.
-From the Catalog home page, select “Your library record” from the right-hand column and log in using your Network ID and password (or your name and your barcode number).
+You may login through the Library Catalog to renew the materials you have checked out from Skillman and Kirby.
+Click on “Institutional login” and once logged in using your NetID and password, choose “Checked Out Items” on the right side of the page to view and renew your materials.
 Note that you will not be able to renew an item if someone else has placed a hold on it, if you have already reached the renewal limit for the item or if it’s too soon to renew it.
 To renew materials borrowed via interlibrary loan, log on to the interlibrary loan system and select the option to “View/Renew checked out items” in the right-hand column.

 How can I get a book that’s checked out?